datacarpentry/astronomy-python/episodes/05-join.md

 ~~~
 {: .output}

-It looks like most of the values are `1`, which is good; that means
+Most of the values are `1`, which is good; that means
 that for each candidate star we have identified exactly one source in
 Pan-STARRS that is likely to be the same star.

 To check whether there are any values other than `1`, we can convert
 this column to a Pandas `Series` and use `describe`, which we saw in
-in Lesson 3.
+in episode 3.

 ~~~
 multiplicity = pd.Series(candidate_table['best_neighbour_multiplicity'])